Kosiv painted ceramics: History

 The surroundings of Kosiv in Ivano-Frankivsk Oblast are rich in clay, so pottery has been developed here since ancient times.
 The formation of Hutsul pottery took place from the 15th century, but the most famous became Kosiv pottery, which got its name from the place of its creation.
 In many villages of the Hutsul region, the main craft was pottery, which allowed local craftsmen to quickly develop and acquire their special, unique style.
 This style developed, forming new types of manufacturing and painting techniques.

 Hutsul craftsmen produced pots, jugs, bowls, mugs - all the necessary household utensils.
 But functional and decorative ceramics, as we know them today, developed at the end of the 18th and the beginning of the 19th centuries.
 These were mostly candlesticks and tiles.
 Tile stoves made in Kosovo were readily sold not only in Hutsul region, but also in Romania and Hungary.
 The oldest Kosiv tiles are kept in the museums of Bucharest and Vienna.
-Pottery was decorated with water-colored drawings of various types: stylized images of flowers, trees, animals (horse, deer, bear, birds), various human types (hunter, warrior, postman, music, etc.), saints (most often St. Yuri and St. Nicholas).
+Pottery was decorated with water-colored drawings of various types: stylized images of flowers, trees, animals (horse, deer, bear, birds), various human types (hunter, warrior, postman, music, etc.), saints (most often St. George and St. Nicholas).
 Quite often, whole household scenes were drawn on the tiles.